Daihongchen/movies_and_tv_recommendation_system/README.md

 This project applied keras embedding method and nueral networks to build a movies/TV recommender system with the data from Amazon reviews in 2018.

-Please click blow to check out the demo of the movie recommender app built upon the model developed in this project, and Flask.
+I also built an app built upon the model developed in this project as below.

 <A href='https://movie-recommender-max.herokuapp.com/'>Max-Your-Movie-Recommender</a>

+note: Due to the compacity of github, the data in the demo only includes 5000 users/reviewers.
+Therefore, the movies recommended are only the ones that included in this smaller sub dataset.

 If you have any questions, please feel free to contact me: